-Over the past ten years, mainly through the post-doctoral work of Mathew Pines, we have been focusing on the role of follower males in hamadryas social organization.
+Over the past decade or so, we have been focusing on the role of follower males in hamadryas society.
 Prior to becoming leader males of OMUs, males may be solitary males, e.g., unaffiliated bachelors, or follower males, e.g., males that are subordinate to leaders but consistently associated with a particular OMU.
-Within this system, it seems fairly certain that most males eventually gain females and become leaders, even though solitary and follower males often use different strategies to do so (Pines et al. 2011, 2015); however, it is not clear why, on the path to that role, some males remain solitary and others become followers.
-Genetic data emerging from Veronika Staedele's PhD work confirms previous speculations that leaders and followers are often close relatives (Staedele et al. 2016), and additional analyses by Shahrina Chowdhury demonstrate clear fitness benefits of followers for leaders (Chowdhury et al. 2015).
+Within this system, it seems fairly certain that most males eventually gain females and become leaders, even though solitary and follower males often use different strategies to do so (Pines et al. 2011, 2015).
+It is not yet clear, however, why, on the path to that role, some males remain solitary and others become followers.
+Genetic data from Veronika Staedele's PhD work confirms previous speculations that leaders and followers are often close relatives (Staedele et al. 2016), and additional analyses by Shahrina Chowdhury demonstrate clear fitness benefits of followers for leaders (Chowdhury et al. 2015).

-The latest step forward in our ongoing research at Filoha was the fitting of satellite collars on three hamadryas males in July 2015.
-With the generous support of the National Zoo (Smithsonian Institution, Washington, D.C., USA), the Fort Worth Zoo (Forth Worth, TX, USA), and the Wildlife Conservation Society (USA), we were able to bring wildlife veterinarian Dr. Carlos Sanchez to Filoha to assist with this effort.
+The latest step forward in our ongoing research at Filoha was the fitting of satellite collars on hamadryas males in July 2015 and October 2016.
+With the generous support of the National Zoo (Smithsonian Institution, Washington, D.C., USA), the Fort Worth Zoo (Forth Worth, TX, USA), and the Wildlife Conservation Society (USA), we were able to bring wildlife veterinarians Dr. Carlos Sanchez and Dr. Dawn Zimmerman to Filoha to assist with this effort.
 Our most persistent problem at Filoha for two decades has been our inability to locate our study subjects, as each band's home range is exceptionally large and they use multiple sleeping sites, many of which are difficult to access.
 Being able to track the baboons using satellite technology is thus a major milestone in our research at Filoha and will open the door to far more detailed studies of the biology of these incredible animals than have ever been possible before.

 all text and photos copyright © Larissa Swedell